surifirstpin/biplus_documentation/docs/Visualization.md

 **Let us see in details how to configure visualization;**

-Using Analysis section you can create an impressive and good looking charts simultaneously with the data obtained from a query, in fraction of seconds for better understanding.
+ Analysis section creates an impressive and good looking charts with the data obtained within fraction of seconds.

 ## Getting Started With Visualization.

 **I.** Click on **Charts** tab to configure visualization option for the result obtained.